 The PLB licences and public bus licences are considered by the directors as having indefinite useful lives because they are expected to generate net cash inflows to the Group indefinitely.
 Taking into account the current regulatory environment, past experience and usual practice of the public transport industry, the directors are of the opinion that the Group is able to renew the PLB licences and public bus licences continuously at minimal cost and therefore there is no foreseeable limit to the period over which the PLB licences and public bus licences are expected to generate net cash inflows to the Group.
-The management reviews the estimated useful lives of PLB licences and public bus licences at each reporting date.
+The management reviews the estimated useful lives of PLB licences and public bus licences at the end of each reporting period.

 The useful lives of PLB licences and public bus licences could change as a result of change in practice of the public transport industry and regulatory environment.
 When the actual useful lives of PLB licences and public bus licences are different from the original estimated useful lives, such difference will impact the amortisation charge and the carrying amounts of the assets.
-The carrying amounts of the PLB licences and public bus licences with indefinite useful lives were HK\$91,080,000 (2022: HK\$111,540,000) and HK\$9,450,000 (2022: HK\$9,300,000) respectively at 31 March 2023.
+The net carrying amounts of the PLB licences and public bus licences with indefinite useful lives were HK\$56,100,000 (2023: HK\$91,080,000) and HK\$8,100,000 (2023: HK\$9,450,000), respectively, at 31 March 2024.